-- date;
+- date:

 - student's name;

 - prescriber or person authorizing administration;

-- medication:
+- medication;

 - medication dosage;

-- administration time;
+- administration time:

 - administration method;

 - signature and title of the person administering medication; and

 - any unusual circumstances, actions, or omissions.

 Medication shall be stored in a secured area unless an alternate provision is documented.
-Emergency protocols for medication-related reactions shall be posted.
-Medication information shall be confidential information as provided by law.
+The development of emergency protocols for medication-related reactions is required Medication information shall be confidential information as provided by law

-Disposal of unused, discontinued/recalled, or expired medication shall be in compliance with federal and state law.
+Disposal of unused, discontinued/recalled, or expired abandoned medication shall be in compliance with federal and state law.
 Prior to disposal school personnel shall make a reasonable attempt to return medication by providing written notification that expired, discontinued, or unused medications needs to be picked up.
-If medication is not picked up the date specified, disposal shall be in accordance with the disposal procedures for the specific category of medication.
+If medication is not picked up by the date specified, disposal shall be in accordance with the disposal procedures for the specific category of medication.